aksnzhy/xlearn_doc/install/index.rst

 Installation Guide
 ----------------------------------

-For now, xLearn can support both Linux and Mac OS X. We will support it on Windows platform in the near future.
-This page gives instructions on how to build and install the xLearn using ``pip`` and how to build it from source code.
-No matter what way you choose, make sure that your OS has already installed ``GCC`` or ``Clang`` (with the support of ``C++ 11``) and ``CMake``.
+For now, xLearn can support both Linux, Mac OS X, and Windows.
+To install xLearn on Windows, please go to `this page`__.
+This page gives instructions on how to build and install the xLearn using ``pip`` and how to build xLearn from source code on Linux and Mac OSX.
+No matter what way you choose, make sure that your OS has already installed ``GCC`` or ``Clang``
+(with the support of ``C++ 11``) and ``CMake``.

+.. __: ./install_windows.html

 Install GCC or Clang
 ^^^^^^^^^^^^^^^^^^^^^^^^